jakedean/beacon-programming/docs/index.md

 Our goal is for you to start writing interesting programs.
 We believe most learning comes from writing programs yourself, so we only teach you the fundamental tools to get there.
 Problems are at the end of each section.
 Read through in order and try to work through the problems.

-An easy way to follow along is to use the Console in Google Chrome.
-The Console allows you to execute Javascript.
-The Console is found in the application menu `View->Developer->JavaScript Console`

 ## The Basics

 These are the basic tools the Javascript programming language provides.
 Understanding these will enable you to write almost any program you can imagine!

+### What you'll need
+Create an account here https://codepen.io/.
+Coderpen allows you to follow along and build small programs without needing to download any software.
+It allows you to write Javascript, HTML, and CSS while seeing the results on the page immediately.
+Remeber to use `console.log()` in your Javascript to see the output of the arguments you pass into it logged to the console.
+If you have questions about this, please reach out!

 - [Variables](basics/Variables)
 - [Strings](basics/Strings)